OL 304 Vegetable Garden

 In OL 303 you planted nutritious food gardens.
 In OL 304 the goals are to learn how to care for the garden, how to increase family nutrition—including using delicious nutrition packed recipes—and how to plan for next season’s garden.

-What?
 A 6-week, self-paced training program in maintaining the food gardens developed in OL 303 with local community members.
 By the end of the 6 weeks, you will have learned about soil, watering, weeding and pests.
 You will also learn about nutrition, meal planning and cooking balanced meals that are appetizing, healthy & utilize produce from the new gardens.

-Learn by doing.
 By now, the food gardens that your community members planted are a month old.
 We will address proper watering, weeding and explore options for pest control.
 We will have an in depth look at cooking and nutrition and learn what children need in their diets.
 Then we will look at the importance of soil handling and of introducing compost and manure for plant health.

 1. The course will lead you through maintaining a real food garden project, in real time, and leave you with the practical field tools to sustain it.
 We are committed to helping you achieve results-based nutritional impact.